Your Dedicated Workers’ Compensation Attorneys

 Can I See My Own Doctor For A Work-Related Injury?

 In Buffalo, NY, you generally have the right to choose your own doctor for a work-related injury.
-However, it’s important that the doctor is authorized by the Workers’ Compensation Board, except in emergency situations.
+However, the doctor must be authorized by the Workers’ Compensation Board, except in emergencies.
 We always advise our clients to verify the doctor’s authorization to ensure that their medical treatment and reports are in line with workers’ compensation requirements.

 How Do Compensation Lawyers Charge For Their Services?

-Most Buffalo workers’ compensation lawyers, including our team at Hurwitz, Whitcher & Molloy, work on a contingency fee basis.
+Most workers’ compensation lawyers work on a contingency fee basis.
 This means that our legal fees are contingent upon the successful resolution of your claim – we only get paid if we win or settle your case.
 The fee is typically a percentage of the compensation awarded and is regulated by the New York Workers’ Compensation Board.

 What Benefits Can I Expect From A Workers’ Compensation Claim?